 While the actual benefit is low, there is a perceived benefit in terms of the potential to reassure staff, customers and regulators.
 Implementation of these devices is therefore an individual business matter of assessing the value of reassurance against the cost of implementation.

 In addition to the capital cost of the equipment there are associated costs of staff to administer the assessment via whatever means chosen as well as the intervention if a temperature out of range is detected.

 Instead, refusing entry for any person who has travelled from an area of high transmission, had contact with a case, or who has any symptoms is clearly a superior risk mitigation.
-You could consider checking border passes to confirm that they have not been to a COVID hotspot.
+You could consider checking border passes to confirm that they have not been to a Queensland declared COVID hotspot or to a Queensland declared Interstate Exposure Venue.